AN ISLAND BOUGHT FOR A PRICE!

 A HUGELY UNPOPULAR RULE

-The rule of the Knights Templar in Cyprus was an unhappy and tumultuous affair.
+The rule of the Knights Templar in Cyprus was a tumultuous and unhappy affair.
 It saw the island descend into constant turmoil and conflict.
 Richard the Lionheart, who conquered Cyprus in 1191, introduced a feudal taxation system.
-Athough this made the island very profitable, it also made his administration hugely unpopular.
-The Crusaders’ army was forced to put down several revolts, and their tenure in charge became a brutal affair.
-Although the king managed to maintain control, Cypriot resistance proved to be a constant thorn in his side.Â
+Although this made the island very profitable, it also made his administration hugely unpopular.
+The Crusader army was forced to put down several revolts, and their tenure in charge became a brutal affair.
+Although the king managed to maintain control, Cypriot resistance proved to be a constant thorn in his side.

 EAGER TO DEPART